AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/view-the-jira-activity-log.md

 ---
 # View the [!UICONTROL [!DNL Jira] Activity Log]

-As a [!DNL Jira] administrator, you can view the exceptions and errors that occur during the synchronization or creation of the tickets between [!DNL Adobe Workfront] and [!DNL Jira] in an [!UICONTROL Activity Log].&nbsp;
+As a [!DNL Jira] administrator, you can view the exceptions and errors that occur during the synchronization or creation of the tickets between [!DNL Adobe Workfront] and [!DNL Jira] in an [!UICONTROL Activity Log].

 You can see up to 500 items in the Activity Log, and they are listed starting with the most recent ones.